 (E) the individual is not employed in nursing practice in North Carolina during participation in the program; and

-(F) the Board has been given advance notice of the name of each student, the jurisdiction in which the student is licensed, the license number, and the expiration date.
+(F) the Board has been given advance notice of the name of each student, the jurisdiction in which the student is licensed, the license number, and the license expiration date.

 (b) Criteria for voluntary approval of continuing education programs in nursing.

-(1) Planning the educational program shall include:
+(1) Planning an educational program shall include: